School of Law and Social Science

 Patricia Shine MA (Cantab) obtained her law degree from Clare College, Cambridge before completing the Legal Practice Course in London.
 She then spent several years working for the city law firm, Allen & Overy, and then for Eversheds in Manchester, specialising in large scale commercial litigation.
-Patricia joined Lancashire Law School in 1995 and is a Senior Lecturer teaching at undergraduate and postgraduate level.
+Patricia joined the School of Law and Social Science in 1995 and is a Senior Lecturer teaching at undergraduate and postgraduate level.

-Patricia is involved with the Law School's undergraduate and professional programmes and the LLM in International Business Law.
+Patricia is involved with the School of Law and Social Science's undergraduate and professional programmes and the LLM in International Business Law.
 She is the course leader for the LLM in Advanced Legal practice.
 Patrica has delivered numerous CPD courses, whilst in practice and since joining the University.